Medium1h 30m📋 10 steps🛠 10 tools

 Save any leftover replacement shingles in a dry place (garage shelf or attic).
 Having matching shingles on hand makes future repairs much faster and avoids the color-matching headache.

-How long does it take to replace a damaged roof shingle?+
+How much does it cost to replace one roof shingle?+

 Community Tips